It isn’t easy to pin down Michael Wilbon these days. It’s not that he doesn’t want to talk. The notion of silence doesn’t exist for him.

 While it was the highlight of my pitiful sporting career (note: this is my blog and I will try to tell that tale as often as possible), McCallum has seen much greater feats of athletic prowess.
 Perhaps none were greater than the collective talents of the original “Dream Team.”

-Twenty years later, the long-time Sports Illustrated writer is out this week with what should be the hottest sports book of the summer: … Continue Reading
+Twenty years later, the long-time Sports Illustrated writer is out this week with what should be the … Continue Reading

 Given our love for anniversaries with round numbers, the 20-year mark for the legendary 1992 Olympics powerhouse will be front and center this summer.
 It begins with an NBA TV documentary simply titled, The Dream Team.
 It debuts Wednesday at 9 p.m.
 (ET) and will be replayed about a million times.